 2. Tesla stock

 Another way to gain some exposure to SpaceX stock is to invest in Tesla, a publicly traded company.
 While this is a more indirect route, the fact that both companies are led by Musk could provide some correlation.
-Synergies and collaboration could also occur between the companies, such as how SpaceX technology is reportedly being implemented into a new Tesla vehicle.23
+Tesla also recently invested $2 billion in xAI,29 which links the companies further, following SpaceX's acquisition of xAI.
+More synergies and collaboration could also occur between the companies in the future, as there have previously been some relatively small business agreements among the companies leading to some revenue flowing between them.30

 3. Publicly traded aerospace companies